 One of the key household appliances in your kitchen other than your fridge would be your oven.
 Before buying my own oven, I thought, how difficult could it be to choose an oven?
 An oven is just an oven, isn’t it?
 Well, yes and no. Today’s modern ovens come with a variety of cooking functions, designs, and features.
 You will want to choose the right oven to fit your cooking needs and lifestyle habits.
-So here is all the information you need to know.
-Our oven Singapore buying guide will help you to buy the right oven for your home and show you which are the best ovens in Singapore to buy in 2020.
-You can click to jump to each section.
+Some even opt for air fryers nowadays.
+Our ultimate oven Singapore buying guide will help you to buy the right oven for your home and show you which are the best ovens in Singapore to buy in 2023.
 If you do not have time to go through the entire guide, make sure you at least cover sections 1 and 2.

 Table of contents:

 If you do not have space for a convection oven in your home, or you do not want to go to the trouble of hacking your countertop space for a built-in oven, you can consider buying an air fryer!
 It functions similar to a convection oven (circulates hot air to cook your food), but its compact size makes cooking faster and more versatile, especially for a smaller household.
 An air fryer also heats up faster, and you can easily open the basket to check on the cooking status without worry.
 Nowadays, the latest Air fryers models are very sizeable, like the Ninja Deluxe XL Air Fryer AF160.
 It has a 5.1-litre capacity that allows you to roast an entire 1.4kg of chicken inside!